pomerium/pomerium/docs/docs/install/readme.md

 # Pomerium using Docker

-In the following quick-start, we'll create a minimal but complete environment for running Pomerium with containers.
+In this quick-start document, we'll create a minimal but complete environment for running Pomerium with containers.

 ## Prerequisites